secondmatty/script-library/README.md

 # Matt's LSL Script Collection

 ## License
-This scripts in this repository are  distributed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-You may distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
-The license allows for commercial use.
-See [LICENSE](LICENSE) for details.
+This scripts in this repository are distributed under MIT license.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, provided the license and copyright notice are included in all copies or substantial portions of the software.
+See [LICENSE](LICENSE) file for Details

 ## What's in the box
 | Script  | Purpose  |